Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 What this means in practice:

 - You can hedge.
-If Iran bombs something on Saturday, you can open a short to protect your Monday exposure.
-The price won’t perfectly track the S&P 500 futures (because the oracle is stale), but it will move with market sentiment.
+If a geopolitical event hits on Saturday, you can open a short to protect your Monday exposure.
+The price won’t perfectly track S&P 500 futures (because the oracle is stale), but it will move with market sentiment.

 The honest comparison